Antiath/Open-Power-Box/ASCOM Driver/README.txt

    * make sure you have the required skills and knowledge to build/modify/manipulate electronic devices such as this one.
    * oversize your cables whenever possible.
    * Make sure your connectors are able to support the current you need.
 This is easier said than done but at least keep the idea in mind when shopping.
 3) Even with all precautions taken, there will be a significant voltage drop when drawing multiple amps.
 If your peripheral is sensitive to voltage drops (like QHY cameras) and raising the voltage of the supply to compensate is not a safe option,  than we recommand to power the the device separatly.
-We measured a typical internal resistance of 10 mOhms per output (through all the device) wich will cause a typi
+We measured a typical internal resistance of 10 mOhms per output (through all the device) wich will cause a typical 0.1V to 0.15V drop when pushing the powerbox to its limits. **If you still see significantly more voltage drop than this, the culprit is more than likely your cabling or a connector.**